michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0145.md

 - adj: (of a body of water) free from disturbance by heavy waves
 - adj: not agitated; without losing self-possession
 ### Family
-tranquil: tranquiler, tranquilest, tranquilising, tranquility, tranquilize, tranquillise, tranquillising, tranquillity, tranquillize, tranquilly+;tranquility: tranquilities;tranquilize: tranquilized, tranquilizer, tranquilizes, tranquilizing;tranquilizer: tranquilizers;tranquillise: tranquillised, tranquilliser, tranquillises;tranquillity: tranquillities;tranquillize: tranquillized, tranquillizes, tranquillizing
+- tranquil: tranquiler, tranquilest, tranquilising, tranquility, tranquilize, tranquillise, tranquillising, tranquillity, tranquillize, tranquilly+
+- tranquility: tranquilities
+- tranquilize: tranquilized, tranquilizer, tranquilizes, tranquilizing
+- tranquilizer: tranquilizers
+- tranquillise: tranquillised, tranquilliser, tranquillises
+- tranquillity: tranquillities
+- tranquillize: tranquillized, tranquillizes, tranquillizing
 ### Examples
 - Some neighbors and visitors oppose the project, saying it will introduce a commercial enterprise into a tranquil park.
 - Delicate, wings folded, the insects looked so tranquil, like creatures here to stay.